bekk/bekk-christmas/post/javascript/a-brief-look-at-async-await.md

 authors:
   - Markus Karlsen
 ---
-In this article we will look into async-await.
+In this article, we will look into async-await.
 Let's start with async functions.

 From [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function):

  > The async function declaration defines an asynchronous function, which returns an [AsyncFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction) object.
 An asynchronous function is a function which operates asynchronously via the event loop, using an implicit [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to return its result.
 But the syntax and structure of your code using async functions is much more like using standard synchronous functions.

-You can use the async keyword when implementing a function
+You can use the async keyword when implementing a function:
 ```js
 async function doSomething() {
  // code
 }
 ```

-or with arrow functions
+Or with arrow functions:

 ```js
 const doSomething = async () => {